A Similarity Measure for Comparing Conversational Dynamics: Data and Operationalization

 \section{Data and Operationalization}

 \xhdr{Online debate discussions} To validate and demonstrate applications of \measurename, we use a dataset of conversations from the ChangeMyView subreddit (CMV), retrieved from ConvoKit \cite{chang_convokit_2020}.
-The objective of this platform is for participants (Challengers) to persuade the original poster (OP) to change their viewpoint on an opinion they hold.\footnote{We follow prior work and consider a conversation to be one linear reply-chain starting with the first comment to the original post introducing the to-be-changed opinion \cite{chang_trouble_2019, hua_how_2024}.} The dataset includes all conversations in the subreddit from its inception, in 2015, up to 2018, and is thus not polluted by content generated by large language models.
+The objective of this platform is for participants (Challengers) to persuade the original poster (OP) to change their viewpoint on an opinion they hold.\footnote{We follow prior work and consider a conversation to be one linear reply-chain starting with the first comment to the original post introducing the to-be-changed opinion \cite{chang_trouble_2019, hua_how_2024}.} The dataset includes conversations from the subreddit's inception in 2015, up to 2018, and is thus not polluted by content generated by large language models.
+In this paper we use a total of 9,138 CMV conversations, selected as described in Sections \ref{sec:validation} and \ref{sec:application}.

 This setting has several properties that make it particularly suitable for developing a similarity metric for conversational dynamics.
 First, it has been a resource for many studies analyzing how conversational features connect to different outcomes---such as successful persuasion \cite{tan_winning_2016, priniski_attitude_2018, monti_language_2022, wei_is_2016} or conversation derailment \cite{altarawneh_conversation_2023, kementchedjhieva_dynamic_2021, chang_trouble_2019}---documenting its richness in conversational dynamics.
 Second, a key feature of the dataset is the “delta” ($\Delta$) mechanism through which the OP can award a $\Delta$ to a Challenger that successfully changed their view.
 This mechanism provides explicit persuasion labels for each conversation, which we will use to interpret our results.
 Finally, \citet{hua_how_2024} developed the SCDs procedure on this dataset.
-As such, they distribute human-written SCDs and provide a validated procedural prompt for automatically generating SCDs, which allows grounding our method and validation procedure in an established framework.
+As such, they distribute human-written SCDs and provide a validated procedural prompt for automatically generating SCDs, which grounds our method and validation procedure in an established framework.